Image/Movie Gallery

-Please note that for usage of these pictures and movies, our permission and a reference to the original source is required (B.L. de Groot and H. Grubmüller: Science 294, 2353-2357 (2001))
+Please note that for usage of these movies, our permission and a reference to the original source is required.

 Aquaporin-1 in action.
 Simulation fragment of 200 ps of aquaporin-1.